indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

 Backwards Compatibility Notes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+* The minimum Rust version has been changed from 1.52 to 1.53 to facilitate use of the newest versions of some Rust crates.
 * The run-time Rust code for interfacing with the Python interpreter now uses the [PyO3](https://github.com/PyO3/pyo3) crate instead of [cpython](https://github.com/dgrunwald/rust-cpython).
 The code port was quite